refinedev/refine/documentation/docs/tutorial.md

 ❯ No (Ant Design default theme)

 ?
 Data Provider :
-❯ Custom JSON rest API
+❯ REST API

 ?
 Auth Provider :
-❯ Custom
+❯ None

 ?
 Do you want to add an example page?:
 ❯ No